pllealfunes/hamburger-menu/mystery-word/README.md

 * There must not be any warnings or errors in the inspector console.

-## To Do
+## To Do 📌
-* Array of words & hints -> theme?
+* Array of words & hints
+    * Theme?
+    * Show hints ✔️
 * Get random word with hint ✔️
-* Have underscores equal the amount of letters in word
+* Have underscores equal the amount of letters in word ✔️
-* When a letter is guessed right replace underscore with letter
+* When a letter is guessed right replace underscore with letter ✔️
-* Guess wrong letter player gets a strike -> show strike count
+* Guess wrong letter player gets a strike
+    * show strike count ✔️
+    * 6 wrong guesses -> lose game ✔️
+    * Show message
-* Keep track of wrong guesses -> display on page?
+* Keep track of wrong guesses -> display on page? error message?
-* 6 wrong guesses -> lose game
+* Play again button after win or loss